deuxp/led_matrix_helpers_bash/README.md

 ```

 **Install Dependencies**
 The utilities in this repo depend on the ffmpeg library.
-You can check from the command line whether or not it is already
-installed by checking the version.
-You can download it [here](https://ffmpeg.org/download.html).
+Check the version from the command line.
+Or you can download it [here](https://ffmpeg.org/download.html).

 ```bash
 -$ ffmpeg -version